balamod/balamod/docs/src/contributing.md

 6. Push the changes to your fork.
 7. Create a pull request.

-## Add mods to the in-game mod shop
+## Add mods to the in-game mod gallary

 There's now a rest or "marketplace" system integrated directly into balamod via the mod menu.
 You can add your mods via the [indexes](https://github.com/UwUDev/balamod/blob/master/repos.index)
 For the moment there's only one because I'm going to try and regulate malicious mods and the like, but there's bound to be many more in the future.